labsyspharm/shell-novice/_episodes/01-intro.md

 ### Is it difficult?

-It is a different model of interacting than a GUI, and that will take some effort - and some time - to learn.
-A GUI presents you with choices and you select one.
-With a **command line interface** (CLI) the choices are combinations of commands and parameters, more like words in a language than buttons on a screen.
-They are not presented to you so you must learn a few, like learning some vocabulary in a new language.
-But a small number of commands gets you a long way, and we'll cover those essential few today.
+-   It is a different model of interacting than a GUI; it will take time and effort to learn.
+-   A GUI presents you with choices and you select one.
+-   With a **command line interface** (CLI) the choices are combinations of commands and parameters
+    -    more like words in a language than buttons on a screen.
+-   The optins are not simply presented to you so you must learn a bit
+    -   like learning some vocabulary in a new language.
+-   A small number of commands gets you a long way
+-   We'll cover those essential few today.

 ### Flexibility and automation

-The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
-Sequences of commands can be written into a *script*, improving the reproducibility of workflows and allowing you to repeat them easily.
+-   The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large workloads automatically
+-   Sequences of commands can be written into a *script*
+    -   improving reproducibility,
+    -   and repeatability

-In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
+-   The command line is often the easiest way to interact with remote machines:
+    -   supercomputers
+    -   cloud computing
-Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
+-   The shell is near essential to run many specialized tools:
+    -   high-performance computational models.
+    -   customizable data pipelines
-As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
+-   As clusters and cloud computing systems are becoming common, so the shell is becoming a necessary skill.
-We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.
+-   We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

 ## Nelle's Pipeline: A Typical Problem